-Due to a high number of wildfires this season, CalVet has gathered the following resources to help veterans and their families stay informed and get back on their feet following a natural disaster.
+This past wildfire season, numerous regions and communities were affected by devastating wildfires, thus CalVet has gathered the following resources to help veterans and their families stay informed and get back on their feet following such natural disasters.

 We encourage all veterans to visit their local County Veterans Service Offices (CVSOs) for assistance with filing claims, replacing service-related and benefits documents, and receiving job placement assistance.
 Find more information about U.S. Department of Veterans Affairs operations and assistance, as well as the status of CVSO offices in areas impacted by wildfires below.
 A complete list of CVSOs with contact information is available here.

 FEMA, the California Governor's Office of Emergency Services and local partners continue to help California wildfire survivors recover and rebuild.
 To locate housing options, receive aid or file a claim, click here.

 Two Disaster Recovery Centers (DRC) are open in Chico and Oroville to assist residents with recovery resources.
 Local, state and federal agencies, along with community organizations, have assembled at these DRCs and are ready to answer questions about disaster assistance.

 All residents and businesses impacted can go to www.disasterassistance.gov and register right away.
 Registration with FEMA can be also done by calling (800) 621-FEMA (3362).

 Please have the following information available when you register: Social Security number, address of damaged home or apartment, description of the damage, information about insurance coverage, telephone number, mailing address, bank account and routing numbers for direct deposit of funds.

 Mobile Disaster Recovery Center Locations